 Contact information for the Cook County HSE Records Office is listed on the ROE Locator Tool or in the staff directory provided at the beginning of this manual.
-Test takers are strongly encouraged to contact the Cook County HSE Records Office by email (customerservice@cookcountyhse.org) regarding HSE records for the fastest response.
+Test takers are strongly encouraged to contact the Cook County HSE Records Office by email at ICCB.CookHSE@Illinois.gov regarding HSE records for the fastest response.